-Registered pharmacist with current General Pharmaceutical Council (GPhC) registration.
+Professional qualifications Registered pharmacist with current General Pharmaceutical Council (GPhC) registration.
 Under PGD legislation there can be no delegation.
 Supply of the medication has to be by the same practitioner who has assessed the patient under this PGD.
-Has successfully completed NES Pharmacy "Impetigo for NHS Pharmacy First Scotland" e-learning module.
+Specialist competencies or qualifications Has successfully completed NES Pharmacy "Impetigo for NHS Pharmacy First Scotland" e-learning module.
 Available at: https://learn.nes.nhs.scot/34440/pharmacy/cpd- resources/impetigo-for-nhs-pharmacy-first-scotland Able to assess the person's capacity to understand the nature and purpose of the medication in order to give or refuse consent.
 Must be familiar with the Fusidic Acid Cream Summary of Product Characteristics (SPC).
-Has read current guidance on the management of impetigo Aware of local treatment recommendations.
+Continuing education and training Has read current guidance on the management of impetigo Aware of local treatment recommendations.
 Attends approved training and training updates as appropriate.
 Undertakes CPD when PGD or NES Pharmacy module updates.